RHSecurityCompliance/contest/WAIVERS.md

 # Waiving known failures

+## Directory structure

+The files inside the [waivers directory](conf/waivers) are read in an alphanumeric order, including (sub)directories and any files inside them, forming a contiguous list of `<section>`s (as described below) from their contents.

+By convention, file names inside the waivers directory have specific meaning:

+- `unknown` - these are for waiving not-yet-known failures that we simply don't want failing in daily runs while somebody investigates them
+- `long-term` - these are for investigated issues, which typically have bugs or issues filed, and are waiting for a fix
+- `permanent` - these are never expected to be fixed, as they are a result of the test infrastructure specifics, or other test or technology limitations
+  - note that they may still disappear over time, ie. by dropping support for an old OS release, which had the limitation

 ## Custom file format

-The [waivers file](conf/waivers) uses a custom file format to specify when a failure is expected.
+The files inside the waivers directory use a custom file format to specify when a failure is expected.
 This format consists of so-called "sections", optionally separated by any number of empty lines.
 Any lines beginning with `#` are skipped.